Updated: Jun 5

 and what you potentially want to do next.

-Before we get to the Cheat Sheet, here's some general advice about preparing and sharing your Positioning Statement:
+Here's some general advice about preparing and sharing your Positioning Statement:

 2) Practice your statement out loud so you can deliver it naturally when asked.